StephLee12/StephLee12.github.io/_pages/about.md

   - /about.html
 ---

 🧑‍🎓 I am a first-year PhD student at Department of Data Science and AI, Faculty of Information and Technology, Monash University, supervised by [Dr. Hao Wang](https://research.monash.edu/en/persons/hao-wang).
-I received my Bachelors' degree of Smart Grid Information Engineering with a double degree in Mathematics from University of Electronic Science and Technology of China (UESTC), Chengdu, China, supervised by [Prof. Yanru Zhang](https://scholar.google.com/citations?user=6I1ytegAAAAJ&hl=en).
+I received my Bachelor's degree of Smart Grid Information Engineering with a double degree in Mathematics from University of Electronic Science and Technology of China (UESTC), Chengdu, China, supervised by [Prof. Yanru Zhang](https://scholar.google.com/citations?user=6I1ytegAAAAJ&hl=en).

 🧐 My research interests are machine learning and deep learning applications in power system analysis.
 I am currenly focusing on: